 Mrs. Wallace Reid, also known as Dorothy Davenport, independently produced the movie, while introducing the story on camera.
 Dorothy Arzner wrote the script from an original story by Adela Rogers St. Johns.
 Reid’s husband Wallace Reid was a well-known movie star for Famous Players-Lasky.
 Tragically, after being seriously injured in a job-related train accident, Wallace was only able to continue working with the aid of morphine.
 Mr. Reid eventually became addicted and died in 1923.

 The movie is available on DVD from Kino-Lorber.
+AND now on a beautiful razor sharp Blu-ray as part of the Pioneers: First Women Filmmakers box set (I wish I had time to upgrade all of the movie frames in this post).
 Confusingly, screen credits list the title as “The Red Kimona,” while advertisements from the day list it as “The Red Kimono.”
 Let’s start our 1925 journey across Los Angeles at Fremont Place, below.

-The society matron’s home is located at 53 Fremont Place, one of the many magnificent homes built at this small gated community located south of Wilshire Boulevard.
+The society matron’s home, still standing, is located at 53 Fremont Place, one of the many magnificent homes built at this small gated community located south of Wilshire Boulevard.
 Read more at http://fremontplace.blogspot.com/

 Upper right, Fred greets Gabriella on the steps of 53 Fremont Place.
-Due east behind them stands the former Aronson mansion at 31 Fremont Place.
-The home was moved to Fremont Place in three sections. http://fremontplace.blogspot.com/2014/11/31-fremont-place-please-see-our.html Lower right, a rare photo of the lost home, looking west.
+Due east behind them stands a home now lost, the former Aronson mansion at 31 Fremont Place.
+The home had been moved to Fremont Place in three sections. http://fremontplace.blogspot.com/2014/11/31-fremont-place-please-see-our.html Above, at the lower right, is a rare photo of the now lost home, viewed looking west.
 LAPL.

-55 Fremont Place, the mansion to the SW of the matron’s home, appears in Charlie Chaplin’s The Kid (1921), see Edna Purviance lower left.
-The view from 53 Fremont Place to the SE (upper right) shows 56 Fremont Place, where Mary Pickford once lived for a year in 1918, and the mansion as it appears in Jean Harlow’s Bombshell (1933) (right center).
-The aerial view, looking north, shows 53 at the center, with 55 to the left, 56 to the right.
+The matron’s home, upper left, has two famous neighbors still standing to the south across the street.
+To the SW, 55 Fremont Place, appears in Charlie Chaplin’s The Kid (1921), see Edna Purviance lower left.
+The view from the matron’s home looking to the SE (upper right) shows 56 Fremont Place, the mansion where Mary Pickford once lived for a year in 1918, and that appears as Jean Harlow’s home in Bombshell (1933) (right center).
+The vintage aerial view, looking north, shows the three still surviving homes, the Red Kimono’s matron home at the center, with Edna filming The Kid to the left, and the Bombshell home to the right.
 The three landmark homes still grace Fremont Place.

 Upper right, Gabrielle checks out the New High Street side of the former LA County Jail, fronting Temple Street, matching a similar view on New High Street from Max Linder’s Seven Years Bad Luck (1921).